josdejong/workerpool/README.md

 ## Features

 - Easy to use
-- Can be used in both browser and node.js environment
+- Runs in the browser and on node.js
 - Dynamically offload functions to a worker
-- Workers are accessible via a proxy
+- Access workers via a proxy
+- Cancel running tasks
-- Automatically restores crashed workers
+- Handles crashed workers

 ## Install